MicrosoftDocs/CordovaDocs/cordovadocs/build-deploy/using-gulp-build-tasks.md

 	In Gulp, each task is defined as a call to `gulp.task` passing in the name of the task and a JavaScript function that executes the task steps.
 In this example, we're creating a task called `combine-and-uglify` which, when invoked, will execute the anonymous function shown in the example.

+	> [!NOTE]
-	> **Note**: Do not use spaces in the task name.
+	> Do not use spaces in the task name.
 Each task name is passed to Gulp as a command-line argument where spaces aren't allows in parameters.
 You could use spaces, but then you'd have to put quotes around the task name on the command-line every time.

 2. For this task we want to get the list of all JavaScript (`.js`) files in the project's `www\scripts\` folder, combining (concatenating) them into a single file, then processing the resulting file using the uglify task which minifies (uglifies) the source code.
 The resulting ugly file is saved in the project's `min\scripts\` folder.